compendia/docs/docs/api/wallets.md

 ## List All Top Wallets

 Sort the wallets by their balance.
-Most top wallets belong to exchanges and the frozen remainder from the ARK ICO.

 ### Endpoint